DaNautilus/node-sevice-metrics-logger/README.md

 ## ❯ Cloud Connectors

-You can use a cloud connector to log metrics from your cloud instance databases.
+You can use a cloud connector to log metrics from your cloud instance services.

 ### Cloud Foundry